sonic-net/DASH/dash-pipeline/README-dash-docker.md

 See the figure and descriptions below.

 ![dash-docker-fork-workflow](images/dash-docker-fork-workflow.svg)
-1. Create a branch in the `Azure/DASH` project.
+1. Create (or ask a maintainer to create) a branch in the `Azure/DASH` project.
 This will be used for publishing new docker images and perform the final pull-request into `main`.
 For this example we'll call the branch `featureX`.
-2. Create a fork, or update an existing one (`git pull`), to checkout the `featureX` branch.
+2. Create a fork, or update an existing one (`git pull`), and `git checkout featureX`.
 3. Create a new branch of this one, e.g. `git checkout -b featureX-dev`.
 This will be used to push changes to the `featureX` branch to effect docker image publishing.
 (Make sure you begin from the `featureX` branch before making the new one!)
 4. Create or modify Dockerfiles, associated `.env` files containing image names and tags, Makefiles, etc. Build and test this new work in your development machine.
 All Docker images are stored to and retrieved from the local machine's docker environment.
 5. Commit and push changes to the forked project repo.
 This will trigger CI pipelines in the fork only.
 The main CI job will fail because it won't be able to pull the new docker images since they have not been published yet.